 Shah has a habit of bringing a teddy bear named Molly into important meetings.
 The bear represents one of Hubspot’s key customers, and is evidence that focusing on the wants and needs of users is one of the most important jobs of any entrepreneur.

-3. Learn to analyze data and build financial models.
+3. One of the most effective tactics is learning to analyze data and build financial models.